PTiagorio/fikalab/Cloud/README.md

 No contexto deste projeto o Greengrass é o que realiza a comunicação entre o Raspberry Pi 3B+ estático, serviços utilizados da Cloud e o GoPiGo.

+AWS IoT Greengrass is a Cloud service that extends other AWS services to devices that are connected to the IoT Greengrass Core so that those services run locally on the connected devices.

+In the context of this project Greengrass is responsible for the communication between the static Raspberry Pi 3B +, Cloud services used and the GoPiGo.

 ### AWS Lambda

-AWS Lambda is a service that lets run code in Cloud or in other devices when working with AWS IoT Greengrass.
+AWS Lambda is a service that lets code run in the Cloud or in other devices when working with AWS IoT Greengrass.

 Neste projeto este serviço foi utilizado para, juntamente com o IoT Greengrass, correr código no GoPiGo localmente.

 ## Cloud Pathway Explained

-The Raspberry Pi 3B+ is listening decisions taken in the blockchain, and after get some results it connects to the Cloud through **AWS IoT Core**, publishing an Message Queuing Telemetry Transport (MQTT) message that tells which direction is supposed to make.
-Then, the **AWS IoT Greengrass** subscribes that topic to the corresponding **AWS Lambda** function, that runs locally in the GoPiGo the function needed to move the same GoPiGo.
+The Raspberry Pi 3B+ is waiting for an event to be triggered by the blockchain network, when the event gets triggered, the RaspEstatico connects to the Cloud through **AWS IoT Core**, publishing a Message Queuing Telemetry Transport (MQTT) which contains the desired direction.
+Then, the **AWS IoT Greengrass** has a topic subscription for each direction and a corresponding **AWS Lambda** function, which runs locally in the GoPiGo to move it.

 ![Cloud Pathway](https://github.com/l-silvestre/fikalab/blob/master/Cloud/Images/image2.png)